zhenii/exercise-repo/README.md

 # exercise-repo

 This project conrain...
-Repo made for exercises
+Repository made for exercises
-Edired again in this master branch..
+Edited again in this master branch.